11 Feb Asshats Use The “C” Word To Keep You Hooked

 You can only allow generosity-of-spirit and forgiveness to seep in once you’re finally and irrevocably through with the Asshat!

-So here’s my rule of thumb when it comes to staying in or out of a relationship.
+So, here’s my rule of thumb when it comes to staying in or out of an emotionally abusive relationship.
 It’s very simple.

 QUESTION: Does the relationship build your self-esteem or tear it down?

 Once you can answer that question honestly, you’ll be able to take the next step to Avoid Asshats and find Real Love.